jzur/test/README.md

 ## Installation

-To clone the **Transport_of_images_Toolbox** repository, first navigate in a terminal to where you want the repository cloned, then type
+To clone the **Transport of images Toolbox** repository, first navigate in a terminal to where you want the repository cloned, then type
 ```
 git clone https://github.com/transportofimages/Transport_of_images_Toolbox.git
 ```
-To use timethod in Matlab, you will need to add the **Transport_of_images_Toolbox** directory to the Matlab path.
+To use our Toolbox in Matlab, you will need to add the **Transport_of_images_Toolbox** directory to the Matlab path.

 ---